 Sure, you can take it out at any time, but if you are happy with your new genital adornment and want to keep it in, be prepared for at least some discomfort during the healing process.

-When talking genital piercings for women, there are plenty of variants to choose from.
+When talking about genital piercings for women, there are plenty of different ones to choose from.
 Female genital piercings could include the following:

 - Outer labia

 - VCH (Vertical Clitoral Hood)

 A piercing through the outer labia on either the left or right side.
 Ring jewellery is typically used in this area, and this piercing could take around two to six months to heal.

 A piercing through the inner labia on either side of the vagina.
 Again, a ring is usually chosen for the piercing however, a bar would work perfectly well also.